jasonalshamary/hungryadmin/content/All/dockerautomation.rst

-The test and prod environments were a bit more work to implement (the whole project took me about 4 days until I was satisfied with the functionality) as they implemented automated Docker pushes to the Docker hub, as well as deployments to the actual servers via Salt when an update image appeared on the Docker hub.
+The test and prod environments were a bit more work to implement (the whole project took me about 4 days until I was satisfied with the functionality) as they implemented automated Docker pushes to the Docker hub, as well as deployments to the actual servers via Salt when an updated image appeared on the Docker hub.
 Updating the .travis.yml to support pushing to the Docker hub was pretty simple to implement thanks to the fantastic Travis-ci docs, but there's still the sticking point of environments using different .travis.yml files on